Media Studies A Level

 Future Career Opportunities

-Most students progress to Higher Education and the professions.
-Past students have progressed into journalism, marketing, advertising, law, business management, teaching, social work, physiotherapy and the police force.
+Most students progress to higher education and the professions.
+Former students have progressed into journalism, marketing, advertising, law, business management, teaching, social work, physiotherapy and the police force.
 The diverse range of theoretical and practical skills covered makes Media an excellent choice for any career.
 In fact, understanding the media affects nearly all careers and professions!
-Our staff will help and encourage you to obtain work experience within the local media industry, we have links with:

 Why Study at BSFC?